18F/18f.gsa.gov/_posts/2015-12-29-is-your-project-using-agilefall.md

 neither user testing nor agile, and why do user testing at all if you can’t change the product before launch?

-The largest failure of Agile teams worldwide is the failure to produce working software every iteration or on a regular, short cadence (kanban).
+The largest failure of agile teams worldwide is the failure to produce working software every iteration or on a regular, short cadence (kanban).
 Working software means tested, potentially shippable software.
 This drives the testing regimen.
 The agilefall sin is to not produce